thecadMunik/hospitality_operations/README.md

 Through this project, I was able to identify key inefficiencies across time, scale, and operational processes, as well as their direct financial impact.
 A significant portion of operational cost is driven by repetitive inquiries, escalations, and manual knowledge retrieval.
 By quantifying these challenges and linking them to cost and revenue outcomes, this project establishes a strong baseline for evaluating AI adoption and improving both operational efficiency and financial performance.

-Thanks for taking the time to explore this project.
-I’m open to feedback, suggestions, and collaboration opportunities!